prometheus/exporter-toolkit/docs/web-configuration.md

 # Web configuration

 Exporters and services instrumented with the Exporter Toolkit share the same web configuration file format.

-To run an exporter or service with TLS, use the flag `--web.config`.

-e.g. `./node_exporter --web.config="web-config.yml"`

-The config file should be written in YAML format, and is reloaded on each connection to check for new certificates and/or authentication policy.

-## Configuration
+This is *experimental* and might change in the future.

+To specify which web configuration file to load, use the --web.config.file flag.

+The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme described below.
+Brackets indicate that a parameter is optional.
+For non-list parameters the value is set to the specified default.

+The file is read upon every http request, such as any change in the configuration and the certificates is picked up immediately.

+Generic placeholders are defined as follows:

+* `<boolean>`: a boolean that can take the values `true` or `false`
+* `<filename>`: a valid path in the current working directory
+* `<secret>`: a regular string that is a secret, such as a password
+* `<string>`: a regular string

 ```
 tls_server_config: